 Organic Cyanides (Nitriles)

-Organic cyanides, also known as nitriles, are compounds in which the cyano group is attached to a carbon atom in an organic molecule.
+Organic cyanides, also known as nitriles, are compounds in which the cyano group is attached to a Carbon atom in an organic molecule.
 Examples of organic cyanides include acetonitrile (CH3CN), propionitrile (CH3CH2CN), and benzonitrile (C6H5CN).
 Nitriles are used in a wide range of applications, such as solvents, intermediates in organic synthesis, and in the production of polymers.

 Cyanide Salts